ethanaward/pianobar-skill/README.md

 #### First install pianobar package

 ```
-sudo su
 apt-get update
 apt-get -y install pianobar
 ```

-Now you need to set Pianobar to use the appropriate drivers.
-Edit the file '/etc/libao.conf' :
+For picroft and mark 1 the skill should automatically set the appropriate drivers.
+For desktop in my experiences it doesn't need it.
+If you want to double check and do it manually do these steps:

 ```
-echo default_driver=pulse > /etc/libao.conf
+echo default_driver=pulse > ~/.libao.conf
-echo dev=0 >> /etc/libao.conf
+echo dev=0 >> ~/.libao.conf
-exit
 ```

 #### Skill installation
-You can install via MSM or git clone this project into the mycroft skills directory usually found in /opt/mycroft/skills
+You can install via voice, MSM or git clone this project into the mycroft skills directory usually found in /opt/mycroft/skills

+##### Voice
+Hey mycroft... install pandora

 ##### MSM
 This will install the requirements for you.